pqrkchqps/diehard-dot-fund-school/guides/decision_making_protocols.md

-# Decision-making Protocols: How To Interpret the Results of a Loomio Proposal
+# Decision-making Protocols: How To Interpret the Results of a Diehard.Fund Proposal

 Enspiral Example: https://handbook.enspiral.com/decisions_agreement.html